 This is the fourth zero waste bulk store I have been to, and it is the prettiest so far 💚!
 I couldn’t help but adore the rustic and homy interior!
 Looking at the store, you would think that owner Marjolijn must have poured in so much money, but in fact almost everything in her store is pre-owned or made from reclaimed wood!
 “When you talk a lot, things will find you and you don’t need to use new resources,” Marjolijn explained.
 She cooperated with a project that helps teenagers – mostly drop outs – to learn skills that will help them find a job.
 These teenagers renovated the entire space and built some furniture for the shop including the shelves.
 “The floor boards are a bit uneven here and there, but what does it matter?
 The teenagers visit the store, they look around, and then they go: ‘Yes, I built that!’
 It’s really great!”

 Marjolijn herself is transitioning to a zero waste lifestyle: “Every day I learn new things!
 A lot of my customers give me great advice, and I am loving every bit of this journey!”
 She opened this gorgeous store in December 2015, and lets the store and the details unfold with her own progress and her customers.
 I have to admit, I really like this approach.
 I feel her store will also gradually become a center for encounters.
 She used to be a health care worker so she is very interested in herbalism.
-She knows somebody in the area who grows herbs, and she plans on integrating the regional herbs into her store by offering herbal tea made from these herbs, like tea that can ease pain.
+She knows somebody in the area who grows herbs, and she plans on offering herbal tea made from local herbs, like tea that can ease pain.
 She and the lady whose jam she sells are trying to find a new way to offer jam in bulk instead of selling it in jars.
 They are not sure it will work, but they are willing to at least try to find a solution.
 You gotta admire this kind of mindset and the spirit!

-She puts an emphasis on sourcing regionally whenever possible and on providing basic everyday items to a normal price, so that everyone can afford it.
+She puts an emphasis on sourcing locally grown food whenever possible and on providing basic everyday items to a normal price, so that everyone can afford it.
 She is also in the process of stocking up on things like baking soda, castille soap and other versatile things that can be used to make affordable, all-natural cleaning and beauty products.
 She also cooperates with the local bike courier to provide a grocery delivery service, which is especially great for the elderly or lazy people like we are 😝!